Lithuanian Civil War (1697–1702): Confrontation between Brzostowski and Sapieha (1693–1696)

 In the winter of 1693, the Grand Hetman of Lithuania Kazimierz Jan Sapieha quartered the Lithuanian army in the bishop's manors, although the army was only allowed to station in state estates and was forbidden in church estates.
 So, the bishop Konstanty Kazimierz Brzostowski initiated a legal case against Sapieha.
 The case continued for a long time, and two Sejms in the timespan between 1693 and 1695 broke up because of it.
 Unable to resolve his case with the Grand Hetman either in the Sejm or in the Lithuanian Tribunal and after receiving a letter of protection against Sapieha, the bishop of Vilnius resorted to extreme measures.
 So, on 18 April 1694, the bishop excommunicated Sapieha in the Vilnius Cathedral, forbidding him to enter churches and receive sacraments.

 The excommunication had great propaganda value for the Republicans, as well as encouraging them to become more active and organized.
 The Republicans main slogan was the equalization of the legal norms of Poland and Lithuania, which would have affected precisely the main offices in Sapiehas hands.
 Despite the excommunication, the Lithuanian army remained loyal to its hetman.
 The same evening that he was excommunicated, nobles of Vilnius and their ladies still gathered at Sapieha Palace in Antakalnis.
 Since almost all the monasteries in Vilnius lived off of Sapieha's donations, they did not adhere to the bishop's excommunication as they did not want to upset their main donor.
 Sapieha, who was never pious, went deliberately to the monastery churches to hear Mass.
-After Brzostowski confronted the monks, they answered that they could ignore his excommunication as their only chiefs were the superior generals of their religious orders.
+After Brzostowski confronted the monks, they answered that they could ignore his excommunication as their only chiefs were the superiors general of their religious orders.

 Confusion ensued with the whole country being agitated and both sides publishing many pamphlets.
 The Sapieha's did not follow the bishops and his clergy, and the rowdy local nobility in the sejmiks was controlled by the army.
 Even Michał Stefan Radziejowski, the Primate of Poland, sent a letter of rebuke to Brzostowski and annulled the excommunication of Sapieha due to political reasons, yet the Pope's nuncio supported the bishop and took Sapieha to a trial in the Warsaw's nunciature.